CISAF: A Framework for Estimating the Security Posture of Academic and Research Cyberinfrastructure: Background

 \section{Background}

-Educational and research CI are complex and interconnected ecosystems comprising a variety of technological resources (software, hardware, networks, data).
-Depending on the configurations and requirements, accesses and privileges are provided to various research communities and individuals, thereby enabling significant scientific discoveries across various domains \cite{nsf_cyberinfrastructure_2024}.
+Academic and research CIs (AR-CIs) are complex and interconnected ecosystems comprising a variety of resources (software, hardware, network elements, data).
+Depending on their use cases, they provide different levels of access and privileges to various research communities and individuals, thereby enabling significant scientific discoveries across various domains~\cite{nsf_cyberinfrastructure_2024}.